SonalPinto/kronos/README.md

 # Status

 - The `kronos_core` is feature complete and RISC-V compliant.
 Pending testing of interrupt and `wfi` functionality.
 You can start using the core right now!
+- Kronos: Zero Degree, `KRZ`, a Kronos-powered SoC is almost done.
-- Kronos-powered ArduinoCore -  platform in progress
+- KRZ ArduinoCore - todo
 - **Goal**: Run Arduboy on the iCEBreaker.
 Custom loader to boot any game from a library on the onboard flash.
 Interface: 1 oled, 6 buttons and a piezo speaker.

 # License